 There are often large racial/ethnic and gender disparities in eviction risk.
 Here, we estimate the demographic characteristics of those filed against for eviction over the last year.
 We compare to data from the ACS that show the share of renters in the same categories.1

 Minnesota is divided into 87 counties.
-In each of those counties, we map the number of eviction filings over the last four weeks.
+In each of those counties, we map the number of eviction filings over the last year.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the county—or compared to the typical number of filings in the average year.1 2